TumeloMogano/test-script-tracker-proj/README.md

 - **Hosted instance taken down after project completion and marking completion.**

 ## 📧 Contact
 - **Developer:** [Collaborately developed school project.
 I was responsible for the backend architecture, full stack authentication and authorization policies using Identity and JWT Auth.
-I also took full responsibility for setting up the deployment environment for both the frontend and backend utilising Github Actions CI/CD pipeline. ]
+I also took full responsibility for building the cloud & deployment environment for both the frontend and backend utilising Github Actions CI/CD pipeline. ]
 - **Email:** [ramalau.mogano1@gmail.com]
 - **LinkedIn:** [linkedin.com/in/rtmogano]